VincentHui/test-s3-Reader/README.md

 # test-s3-Reader
 A S3 file reader demo.
 This repo contains 4 folders frontend, backend, bucketContents and tf.
-The frontend is a create-react-app using the typescript template and the backend is node with typescript.
+The frontend is a create-react-app using the typescript template with animation done with react-spring.
+The backend is node with typescript, using express and the s3 client sdk to make presigned urls.
+The Cors policies are not ideal but are needed to have them work correctly with this two applications run on localhost off different ports.
+Inline CSS is used to save time but ideaaly should be replaced with styled-components.

 ## Quick setup